32 Different Types of Moths in Minnesota

 14. Bagworm Moth

 Bagworm moths (various spp.) are insect species in the family Psychidae.
-They are found worldwide in temperate regions and primarily feed on coniferous trees such as pine, spruce, and cypress.
+They are found worldwide in temperate regions and feed on coniferous trees such as pine, spruce, and cypress.
 Bagworm types of moths in Minnesota get their common name from the characteristic silken cases they build out of silk and pieces of twigs and foliage to protect themselves during development.

 As they grow, they construct larger cases covering much of their bodies except for the head, thorax, and abdomen tip.
 They typically mature into adults in late summer or early fall before entering winter dormancy.
 These moths in Minnesota can damage trees if left unchecked because they eat large amounts of needles during the larval growth stage and sometimes strip entire branches off trees.